 (Level A) 3.3.8 Redundant entry level

-Website visitors have to fill many forms requests inputs such as shipping and billing address more than once.
+Website visitors have to fill out many form requests inputs such as shipping and billing address more than once.
 Some website visitors may find completing so many forms stressful and a strain.
 This redundant entry-level guideline requires that websites allow users to select any previously entered information while filling out forms.

 For example, if a user has to enter their address more than once in a website’s form, the second field should either auto-fill the address or let the user select their previously entered address.